ColumPaget/pam_honeycreds/README.md

 #BIG FAT WARNING

 Firstly, you should be aware that changing your PAM configuration could result in locking yourself out of your own computer systems if you get something wrong or  encounter some kind of weird error.
-If you forget to supply a key= option in the config, then you will have effectively created a 'deny' rule Thus you should first test this module on the 'su' configuration on a non-essential machine that allows root login on the vitual terminals tty1 tty2 ... ttyN.
+If you forget to supply a key= option in the config, then you will have effectively created a 'deny' rule Thus you should first test this module on the 'su' configuration on a non-essential machine that allows root login on the virtual terminals tty1 tty2 ... ttyN.
 Thus, if something goes wrong, you'll still be able to log in as root and correct it.

 If you are watching for your own passwords turning up in places where they shouldn't, then you should store them as salted sha-256 hashes in a file readable only by root.
 This file itself is a stealable resource, so passwords should not be stored in the clear.
 Ideally you should mix your passwords in with decoy passwords that are also salted and hashed.
 A script 'buildpasswords.sh' is provided to generate these hashes, though it requires the sha256sum utility to be present.

-This PAM module is free software under the Gnu Public Licence version 3,  and comes with no express or implied warranties or guarentees of anything.
+This PAM module is free software under the Gnu Public Licence version 3,  and comes with no express or implied warranties or guarantees of anything.

 # INSTALL

-The usual proceedure:
+The usual procedure:

 ```
 ./configure